NachoSEO/seo-scraper/README.md

   }
 }
 ```
+If you need to use a custom parsing function please refer to [Transformers section](#Transformers).

 IMPORTANT: You need to know the web standard API in order to use the custom selectors as the structure of it depend of the methods to extract each tag.
 If you, for example, want to extract the Meta Robots value and the Canonical value you will need to use this config in selectors:
 ```js